Valenar - Shell Screen Model

 Panel Mode Vocabulary

 The shell supports four panel modes.
 Every screen and dossier declares which modes it supports.
-The vocabulary is shared with gd-combat-dungeon-screen.md and gd-location-dossier.md.
+The vocabulary is shared with gd-combat-dungeon-screen.md and gd-territory-dossier.md.

 - Compact — the default.
 Keeps the map visibly dominant.
 Answers "what is this / what matters now?"
 Compact reads the current selection and surfaces a small, dense panel of headline state, top quick activities, and a cue to open a deeper surface.

 - Wide — provides deep inspection while preserving shell context.
 Answers "what can I do / what are the consequences?"
-Wide adds activity preview, tabbed inspection (Overview / Activities / Features / Approaches / Threats / Sites for Locations), queue and schedule buttons, blocked-reason readbacks, and known versus unknown facts.
+Wide adds activity preview, tabbed inspection (Overview / Activities / Features / Approaches / Threats / Sites for Territories), queue and schedule buttons, activity row hover tooltips and blocked-reason chips (client-derived today; server-confirmed blocked reason is Wave B-owned, pending sync), and known versus unknown facts.
+Activity row clicks open the shared Activity Detail inspector with dossier opener context preserved (see § Activity Detail).

 - Full — a distinct planning board.
 Answers "how do I plan, compare,